dduy277/flwr_ml/README.md

 #A Flower / PyTorch app

+## Unzip the CSV file

+The default csv file is df_3

 ## Install dependencies and project

 In the project directory (ex:`flwr-sklearn-LogisticRegression`), use `pip install -e .` to install dependencies